coenm/RepoM/README.source.md

 The order of the repositories shown in RepoM is customizable.
 The default is alphabetical on the repository name.
 Read more about ordering [here](docs_old/Ordering.md).

 The repositories shown in RepoM are filtered using the search box in RepoM.
 But the default set can also be configured using different presets.
-[This page](docs_old/Filtering.md) describes how to create custom filter presets.

 ## Global configuration